 | 8x B300 (Spot) | 8x B300 | ~$23.20/hr | ~$16,704 | ~$0.10 |

-Compare this to API pricing for equivalent-capability models: GPT-5 at $3-15 per million tokens, Claude Opus at $15-75 per million tokens.
+Compare this to API pricing for equivalent-capability models: frontier proprietary APIs at $3-75 per million tokens depending on the model.
 If you're making more than ~100M tokens of requests per month, self-hosting V3.2 Speciale on H100 Spot instances is cheaper than any frontier API.

 Performance Tuning